Slowdeb/Tryhackme/Mr Robot.md

 Now,the Appearance page lets us edit themes so this is our way to get a foothold on the target system with a reverse shell.
 For that we can use pentestmonkey php-reverse-shell.

-To do so we will need to edit the page template.php or archives.php files and overwrite the contents of it with pentestmonkey reverse shell.
+To do so we will need to edit the a page template file and overwrite its contents with pentestmonkey reverse shell.
 When running the preview of the theme "Twenty Thirteen" we got ourselves a reverse shell.

 ![reverseshell](https://user-images.githubusercontent.com/76821053/185798374-fd0657da-d16f-49c7-bf0d-45625933d674.png)